BashCooler/hydit/README.md

 1. Install the latest version from [Releases](https://github.com/BashCooler/hydit/releases)
 2. Enable API in your Hydrus client, follow these [instructions](https://hydrusnetwork.github.io/hydrus/client_api.html)
-3. In your Hydrus client navigate to `services -> review services -> local -> client api`, add a new key with "permits everything" checked, copy the newly created access key
+3. In your Hydrus client navigate to `services -> review services -> local -> client api`, add a new key with `permits everything` checked, copy the newly created access key
 4. Open Hydit, navigate to settings, paste the key in `API Key` field, specify the Hydrus `URL`, press `Verify and save`.
 If everything is done properly you will see the success notification

-## Roadmap

-Planned features:
-- ~~namespace sorting~~ I tried.
-It's like impossible to do with a lot of search results, too damn network heavy.
-So... we should do something like *comics view*?
-Simply make a quick way to navigate through chapters, pages and stuff.
-I'll try to think of something

 ## Contributing